wimkk/Sniper/README.md

     Will using this website get me banned from Hypixel?
   </h2>
   <h4>
   Using this website itself will NOT get you banned itself.
-However, using it streamsnipe may count as "Trolling" which would result in breaking <a href="https://hypixel.net/hypixel-rules/#rule-1">Hypixel's Respect All Players rule</a>
+However, using it to streamsnipe may count as "Trolling" which would result in breaking <a href="https://hypixel.net/hypixel-rules/#rule-1">Hypixel's Respect All Players rule</a>
   </h4>
 </div>